- Our Work

 UF’s Land Policy team works to enact plans that slow the rate of sprawl and steer development away from the sensitive areas that naturally protect our water quality.

 The most cost-effective way to protect drinking water quality is by keeping land next to waterways natural and intact.
-We support an initiative to require 100-foot buffers alongside the Reedy River in Greenville County.
+We support an initiative to require 100-foot buffers along rivers and streams in Greenville County.